idos2002/skyline-crs/services/ticketing/README.md

 ### `SKYLINE_RABBITMQ_URI` (Required)

-URI to the [RabbitMQ](https://www.rabbitmq.com/) service/cluster to use for queueing bookings for ticketing and emails.
+URI to the [RabbitMQ](https://www.rabbitmq.com/) service/cluster to use for consuming the ticket queue and queuing flight ticket to be emailed.
 The URI _should_ contain the vhost to connect to.
 Example values:

 - `amqp://username:password@localhost:5672/skyline`